Generally favorable experience overall, applicants reported positive interactions with some minor issues noted.

 I read "Healthcare Meltdown" by Robert H. LeBow in order to prepare for pharmacy hot topics in today's society, but I wasn't even asked one question on any of that!!

-Applicants were overwhelmingly impressed by the friendly and welcoming staff, including admissions directors and faculty members.
-They appreciated the positive and relaxed atmosphere created during interactions, which contributed to a comfortable and engaging experience.
+Applicants were consistently impressed by the friendly and welcoming staff and faculty members.
+They appreciated the positive and relaxed atmosphere created during interactions, which made them feel comfortable and excited about the programs.

 No 'real' one on one interview